 Do not over-work the surface during this stage, as this can lead to scratches and uneven application.

 Allow the coating to set for 60 to 90 seconds, then level the coating by removing excess material.
-Lightly drag a dry edge of the applicator at a 45-degree angle.
+Lightly drag the beveled edge of the Coating Applicator Block across the surface; the beveled edge will give you the perfect 45-degree angle.

 Do not apply pressure at this time.
-Allow the weight of the applicator to wick the excess material from the work surface.
+Allow the weight of the Coating Applicator Block to wick the excess material from the work surface.
 Allow the work area to cure for an additional 1 to 2 minutes prior to buffing.
 Carbon Coat will cure faster in higher temperatures and higher humidity and slower in cooler temperatures with lower humidity.

 Using a clean Carbon Method microfiber cloth, fold the cloth into quarters.
 Each buffing must be done with a clean portion of the cloth, so continue unfolding a clean quarter of the cloth for each buffing.